amezcua/Beak/README.md

 It is divided in three modules named domain, presentation and app.

  - Domain contains all the core logic for the app to achieve its features
- - Presentation contains the presentation classes to handle the UI funcions.
+ - Presentation contains the presentation classes to handle the UI functions.
 The app is based on the Model View Presenter pattern.
- - App contains all the Android specific code to fulfill the specific functionality.
+ - App contains all the Android specific code to fulfil the specific functionality.

-Domain and presentation are pure java code with no Android dependencies at all.
+The domain and presentation modules are built using pure java code with no Android dependencies at all.

 ## Libraries
 Some libraries have been added to aid in the development: